johnny5th/eABI/README.md

-#eABI - Element Attribute Based DOM Injection
+#eABI for jQuery - Element Attribute Based DOM Injection

 ##What is it?